mandricigor/repeat-aware/docs/install.md

 python validation.py $outdir/out_scaf.scaf $outdir/ref_scaf.scaf
 ~~~

-The output is the number of correct contig links and two measures
+The output is the number of correct contig links and two measures - sensitivity and PPV (positive predictive value).